Midawek/midawekxyz/readme.md

 # Midawek.xyz website

-A personal project that I do amongst the other things I program.
+A personal project that I do amongst the other things I do.

-As of me, I mainly program on Luau (Roblox Studio).
+As of me, I do random shit and see what sticks.
 ## Contributing

 Feel free to make an issue if you found anything wrong with my site.